HYBRID EVENT

 Marouane Ben Massoud, University College Cork, Ireland

-The present research investigates the protective mechanism of nitric oxide (NO) in regulating tolerance to Cu-induced toxicity in shoots of barley (Hordeum vulgare L.).
+The present research investigates the protective mechanism of Nitric Oxide (NO) in regulating tolerance to Cu-induced toxicity in shoots of barley (Hordeum vulgare L.).
 After 10 days, treatment with 200 µM CuCl2 caused a significant reduction in growth and photosynthetic ef [....] » Read More

-Yasmin Shameem, Speaker at Plant Science Conferences
+Ayesha Aziz, Speaker at Plant Biology Conferences

 Oral Presentation (In-Person)

-Amal Ghosh, Speaker at Plant Biology Conferences
+Rachel Amir, Speaker at Plant Biology Conferences

 Oral Presentation (In-Person)

-A P Lipton, Speaker at Plant Science Conferences
+Neelakshi Sharma, Speaker at Plant Biology Conferences

 Oral Presentation (In-Person)